Google AI search interface representing changing search behaviour and buyer discovery

 Related reading

 This article sits beside FCP's work on AI search visibility, AI buyer shortlists, and commercial diagnostics.
+Read the related founder-side perspective in Are you cited by AI? on LinkedIn.

 Key points